JessicaAnasZ/graduate_application/Euro.md

 ## Second Bachlar

-### 2018-01-15 UBC: Second Bachelor of Computer Science
+### (Submitted) 2018-01-15 UBC: Second Bachelor of Computer Science

 TOEFL sent

 https://www.cs.ubc.ca/students/undergrad/programs/second-degree/how-apply

+DO NOT APPLY, It is undergraduate all over again

-### 2018-01-15 SFU: Second Bachelor of Computer Science
+### (Submitted) 2018-01-15 SFU: Second Bachelor of Computer Science

 TOEFL sent

 https://www.sfu.ca/computing/current-students/undergraduate-students/programs/second-degree-in-computing-science.html

+DO NOT APPLY, It is undergraduate all over again